More about: Prague Jewish Quarter Tours

 - By car: You can go by car putting Široká, 110 00 Josefov in the Gps but parking in the area is complicated.
 Another alternative is by Taxi or Uber.

-Although it is not the best itinerary for children, since the history of the Jewish quarter is related to the holocaust and other dark events, they can make the tour perfectly.
-Whenever there are little ones on the tour, the guides adapt their explanations to them to make them more enjoyable and understandable.
-In fact the separate entrance to the synagogues of the Jewish quarter are free for children under 6 years old and up to 15 years old they have a discount.
+Although it is not the best itinerary for children, since the history of the Jewish Quarter is related to the Holocaust and other dark events, they can do the tour perfectly well.
+Whenever there are little ones doing the sightseeing the guides adapt their explanations to them to make them more enjoyable and understandable.
+In fact, the separate entrance to the synagogues of the Jewish quarter are free for children under 6 years old and up to 15 years old they have a discount.

-What not to miss in Prague's Jewish Quarter
+What you can't miss in Prague's Jewish Quarter

-All the basics of the Jewish Quarter are included in the tour.
-But to know more in depth what you are going to see I will review below the most important points of the Jewish Quarter:
+All the basics of the Jewish Quarter are included in this 2 hours and a half tour.
+But for you to know more in depth what you are going to see, here is a review of the most important points of the Jewish Quarter:

-- Jewish Cemetery: This is the centerpiece of the visit.
+- Jewish Cemetery: This is the centerpiece of the tour.
 The Jewish cemetery is one of the most unique cemeteries in the world for its shape with hundreds of stacked tombstones and, above all, for its history and legends.
-In this link you can discover all the secrets of the famous Jewish cemetery of Prague
+In this link you can discover all the secrets of the famous Prague Jewish cemetery

 - Spanish Synagogue: So called because of its Moorish decoration similar to that found in the Alhambra in Granada, it is considered the most impressive of all the synagogues in the Jewish quarter.